 The best microlearning LMS software has built-in spaced recognition features.
 Spaced repetition intrinsically works well with microlearning as lessons are small enough to repeat.
 However, it’s important that the correct spaced repetition schedule is used to make the practice effective.
 EdApp’s Brain Boost feature is an example of automated spaced repetition.

 All of these facets are great for those who want to address how to create microlearning.
 If you’d like to know more, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.